CME2027 : Introduction to Bioprocessing and Chemical Process Development

 Assessment Rationale And Relationship

-The final exam tests the knowledge of the students on the concepts taught in the lectures.
+The final written exam tests the knowledge of the students on the concepts taught in the lectures.
+(C1, C5 and C7)

-The online test allows student to determine their learning and assists in their preparation for the exam.
+The online quiz and mock exam allow students to determine their learning and assist in their preparation for the summative exam.
+(C1, C5 and C7).

 Timetable